-canada’s AI strategy at a glance
+Part 1 of 8: canada’s AI strategy at a glance

-Canada’s AI Strategy at a Glance
+Part 1 of 8: Canada’s AI Strategy at a Glance

 Nikki Matarazzo, AI Evangelist

-The release of the Canadian federal government’s long-awaited national AI strategy, AI for All, represents a defining moment for the country.
-As a Canadian citizen, I see the national strategy as a governing tool to help Canadian organizations make decisions, leverage programs, and apply for capital to integrate AI into the very foundation of of what they do, while fundamentally changing the way their people work and live.
-The purpose of this 8-part series is to summarize the strategy and to critically analyze the strategy for it’s strengths and areas of development.
-I intend to capture the elements of the strategy which I believe will most benefit Canadians and to challenge elements that may hinder the ultimate goal of planting a flag for Canada in the most aggressive technological race in human history: the AI race.
+The release of the Canadian federal government’s long-awaited national AI strategy, AI for All, represents a defining moment for our country.
+As a Canadian citizen, I see the national strategy as a governing tool to help Canadian organizations make decisions, leverage programs, and apply for capital to integrate AI into the very foundation of what they do, while fundamentally changing the way their people work and live.
+The purpose of this 8-part series is to summarize the strategy and to critically analyze the strategy for its strengths and areas of development.
+I intend to capture the elements of the strategy which I believe will most benefit Canadians and to challenge elements that may hinder the goal of planting a flag for Canada in the most aggressive technological race in human history: the AI race.

 The Strategic Anchors: Trust, Opportunity, and Sovereignty

-• Pillar 1: Protecting Canadians and Safeguarding Democracy: Enshrining a fundamental right to privacy, regulating automated decision-making, and dedicating $50 million to expand the Canadian AI Safety Institute to combat deepfakes and algorithmic bias.
+Pillar 1 - Protecting Canadians and Safeguarding Democracy: Enshrining a fundamental right to privacy, regulating automated decision-making, and dedicating $50 million to expand the Canadian AI Safety Institute to combat deepfakes and algorithmic bias.

-• Pillar 2: Empowering Canadians: Launching a National AI Literacy Initiative to provide entry-level training to one million post-secondary students and arming 3,000 educators with classroom learning kits.
+Pillar 2 - Empowering Canadians: Launching a National AI Literacy Initiative to provide entry-level training to one million post-secondary students and arming 3,000 educators with classroom learning kits.

-• Pillar 3: Powering Shared Prosperity: Closing the massive commercialization gap by driving Canadian business AI adoption from its current abysmal baseline of 12% to an ambitious 60% by 2034.
+Pillar 3 - Powering Shared Prosperity: Closing the massive commercialization gap by driving Canadian business AI adoption from its current abysmal baseline of 12% to an ambitious 60% by 2034.

-• Pillar 4: Building a Foundation for Canadian Sovereign AI: Investing in domestic compute infrastructure, including a commitment to build a world-leading public supercomputer by 2031 so Canadian data remains under Canadian governance.
+Pillar 4 - Building a Foundation for Canadian Sovereign AI: Investing in domestic compute infrastructure, including a commitment to build a world-leading public supercomputer by 2031 so Canadian data remains under Canadian governance.

-• Pillar 5: Scaling Canadian Champions: Unlocking a $500 million Canadian Tech Growth Fund alongside access to the $25 billion Canada Strong Fund to provide growth capital, allowing the federal government to take equity stakes in domestic AI firms so they don't sell out early to foreign buyers.
+Pillar 5 - Scaling Canadian Champions: Unlocking a $500 million Canadian Tech Growth Fund alongside access to the $25 billion Canada Strong Fund to provide growth capital, allowing the federal government to take equity stakes in domestic AI firms so they don't sell out early to foreign buyers.

-• Pillar 6: Building Trusted Partnerships and Global Alliances: Coordinating with democratic allies to shape international AI standards and help Canadian firms access international markets without compromising our values.
+Pillar 6 - Building Trusted Partnerships and Global Alliances: Coordinating with democratic allies to shape international AI standards and help Canadian firms access international markets without compromising our values.

 The Canadian Paradox: Poised to Win, Too Slow to Race